Vajiranath/Rainfall-Data/README.md

 Steps:

-1. Download and Extract Data:
+**1. Download and Extract Data:**
 * Fetch rainfall data from specified URLs (as zip format).
 * Extract JSON files from downloaded ZIP archives.
 *Remove the zip files after extracting.

-2. Load and Structure Data:
+**2. Load and Structure Data:**

-*Check for existing data and, if not found, create a new rainfall_data.json in the data directory.
+* Check for existing data and, if not found, create a new rainfall_data.json in the data directory.
-*Load the content of these files if they exist.
+* Load the content of these files if they exist.

-3. Check and Update Data:
+**3. Check and Update Data:**
-*Compare newly downloaded data with existing data.
+* Compare newly downloaded data with existing data.
-*Update existing entries or add new entries as necessary.
+* Update existing entries or add new entries as necessary.
-*Log the number of new and updated items into data_update.log.
+* Log the number of new and updated items into data_update.log.

-4. Save Updated Data:
+**4. Save Updated Data:**

-*Write the updated data back to the JSON file (rainfall_data.json), preserving the format and structure.
+* Write the updated data back to the JSON file (rainfall_data.json), preserving the format and structure.

-5. Create rainfall_metadata.json:
+**5. Create rainfall_metadata.json:**
-*This file contains metadata about the dataset, including the specification of the columns, which helps in understanding the dataset.
+* This file contains metadata about the dataset, including the specification of the columns, which helps in understanding the dataset.

 **DATA_FILE:** data/rainfall_data.json
 **METADATA_FILE:** data/rainfall_metadata.json